-Summer 2017 at Capitol
+Summer 2018 at Capitol

 Summer Camps with a Difference!

-This summer, Capitol Technology University is offering two week-long camp experience for high schoolers in grades 9-12 with an interest in either cybersecurity or programming.
+Are you a high school student making plans for your summer?
+How would you like to spend part of that time learning how to detect cyberattacks and foil those who try to carry them out?This summer, Capitol Technology University is offering week-long camp experience sfor high schoolers in grades 9-12 with an interest in cyber.
 Both camps will be held on the Capitol campus in Laurel, MD.
-During these unique camps, you'll learn skills that will give you a strong start in two of today's most in-demand fields.
+During these unique camps, you'll learn skills that will give you a strong start in one of today's highest-demand fields.
 You'll have fun and make friends along the way.

 Coding is a big part of our world today.
 Whether you want to be a professional programmer or just want to pick up a few skills, Capitol Technology University's Python camp is right for you!Through fun, interactive, hands-on exercises using Python on a Raspberry Pi, you will learn the basics of programming using Python and how to build a functioning program on a small form-factor module like the Pi.
 By the end of camp, you will be able to create new Python apps.
 From there, the sky is the limit!
 Instructor: Sandy Antunes.
-Cost: $350.
-Click for details.